Archive & Data Protection

 Data backups can be performed in a few ways depending on what you need to store and how regularly.
 The following types of data backup are most used:

-• Full Backups: A full backup copies everything you need to protect.
+• Full backups: A full backup copies everything you need to protect.
 Full backups take time and are often used alongside other types of data backups to ensure upload and download times aren't restricted.

-• Differential Backups: In tandem with a full backup, a differential backup only transfers files and information that has changed since the last full backup.
+• Differential backups: In tandem with a full backup, a differential backup only transfers files and information that has changed since the last full backup.
 This ensures the backup process is much quicker, as fewer files require uploading to the database.
 They are also known as cumulative incremental backups, as the amount of data uploaded grows each time before the next full backup.

-• Incremental Backups: Incremental backups only upload data that has changed during the last backup, whether a full or differential backup.
+• Incremental backups: Incremental backups only upload data that has changed during the last backup, whether a full or differential backup.
 This is the fastest process with the least amount of data to transfer.
 Having said this, incremental backups can slow down access to cybersecurity teams when access is required.

 Types of Backup Solutions